 All grants and scholarships, regardless of the source, are considered types of gift aid.
 Gift aid does not have to be repaid when you graduate nor are you required to work a certain amount of hours to receive gift aid.
 Examples are Federal Pell and Federal SEOG Grants, Minnesota State Grant, BSU scholarships and athletic grants, or any scholarship from a private source.
-For more detailed information about gift aid please see our Award Notice page.

 Student loan and employment programs, regardless of the source, are all considered types of self-help.
 Self-help programs must either be repaid after you graduate or you must work a certain amount of hours while enrolled in order to receive the funds.
 Examples are Federal Direct Loans, private or state student loans, and Federal or State Work Study programs.
-For more detailed information about self-help aid please see our Award Notice page.

 Grants are considered gift aid that you do not have to repay and are often based on financial need.
 After you complete the FAFSA and are admitted to BSU, you will be considered for an array of federal, state and university grants.